ericoporto/ags-manual-wiki/Object.md

 readonly String Object.ScriptName;
 ```

-Gets the script name of the object.
-This is useful for debugging, and for printing in the log.
+Gets the script name of the Object, which serves as a unique identifier, as set in the AGS Editor.

-Additionally, if you need to store the object in some text form, so it can be retrieved later, by using `Object.GetByName()`.
+This may be useful if you have a pointer to some object stored in your variable, and want to know what it actually is.
+Normally you don't need a script name, as you have an automatic global variable for each object in the game, but sometimes you may want to display it somewhere for testing purposes, or save as text for the reference.

 Example: